School toilets still the pits

 After finishing my morning sweep of the school at 5.30am, I went to relieve myself in the staff toilet.

 All of a sudden, the floor collapsed beneath me.
 As I fell, I smacked my head against the wall, and in moments the platform caved in and I fell into a pit of human waste, stale rainwater and floating sanitary pads.

-I was drowning.
 I started swimming as hard as I could just to stay afloat.
 With no foothold, I startedsfrantically grasping at anything [that might be] in arm’s reach – the cracked floor, the toilet door, the door frame – but to no avail.

 I kept falling back into the pit toilet waste, drowning and struggling for my life.

 After trying everything, I eventually managed to grab hold of a small step in the doorway and was finally able to pull myself out to safety.
 I had been in there for 25 minutes.

 When the clerk arrived and helped to arrange for clean clothes to be brought to me, he took a stick to measure the pit I had fellen into: it was more than two metres deep.

 More than two months after the incident, the [new] toilets have still not been built.